fiveruns/memcache-client/README.txt

 use with Rails.
 To use it be sure to assign your memcache connection to CACHE.
 Cache returns nil on all memcache errors so you don't have to rescue the errors yourself.
 It has #get, #put and #delete module functions.

-=== Improving Performance ===

-Performing the CRC-32 ITU-T step to determine which server to use for a given key is VERY slow in Ruby.
-RubyGems should compile a native library for performing this operation when the gem is installed.